technokidsph/TKSmartCar2_IR/README.md

- # Technokids SmartCar2_IR for micro-bit
+ # Technokids IR for micro-bit

-Extension for Technokids SmartCar2 IR
+Extension for Technokids IR

-Note: IR receiver for Technokids SmartCar2 receiver
+Note: IR receiver for Technokids IRremote

 ## License